Maria Theresa Short: Short’s Observatory – Calton Hill

 In 1827, Maria Theresa Short returned from the West Indies claiming to be Thomas Short's daughter.
 She claimed his Great Telescope, which was housed in the City Chambers, for her inheritance.

 She set up a Popular Observatory, which she opened in a wooden hut next to the Nelson Monument on Calton Hill.
 After continuous disagreements with the local council, the Lord Provost called for the observatory to be pulled down.
 Despite her protests, this was done in 1851.

 Short’s Observatory – Castlehill

 On 26 April 1843, Maria married Robert Henderson, at Saint Cuthbert's, Edinburgh, and in 1852 bought the Laird of Cockpen's townhouse on Castlehill, now known as Old Town, Edinburgh.
 With the help of sponsors she added an extra two floors and a viewing platform with a dome housing a camera obscura.
+It was said to have been created in 1853.
 The building is nowadays known as the Outlook Tower.

+Short's age has been historically contested.
 In the 1861 census, she and her husband were recorded as living in the tower.
 She was noted as being 58 years old, but if she had really been the daughter of Thomas Short she would have needed to be 82.
 Therefore, it seems unlikely that she was actually his daughter.

-In 1869, she died, "aged about 70" (likely inaccurate) in the Outlook Tower.
+In 1869, she died, "aged about 70" in the Outlook Tower.
 Her widower continued to run the attraction until it was taken over by Patrick Geddes in 1892.